attidack/EveBuilds/README.md

-Project Name: EVE Builder

-EVE Builder is a React application that allows users to make better decisions on build cost vs buy cost by using data from EVE Online's ESI.
-With EVE Builder, users can easily check in-game inventory to see what they need to purchase, copy the items they need to a clipboard, and factor in invention and reactions to build price.
-Additionally, users can select a warehouse station and a market station and use images and icons from EVE Online and its API to get a feel similar to eveonline.com.
+# EveBuilds

+This project is designed to use data from Eve Online's ESI to make better decisions on build cost vs buy cost.

+## App Use

+The purpose of this application is to provide a tool to help players of Eve Online to optimize their builds by analyzing the cost of building items versus buying them from the market.

-Features
+## Features

-    Use EVE Online SSO for users to login
+- Use Eve Online SSO for user authentication
-    Charge users monthly ISK for access
+- Charge users monthly ISK for access
-    Check in-game inventory to see what needs to be purchased Copy items needed to purchase to a clipboard to use the multi-buy feature in game Factor in invention and reactions to build price Select a warehouse station and a market station Use images and icons from EVE Online and its API Feel like eveonline.com
+- Ability to check in-game inventory to see what needs to be purchased
+- Ability to copy the required items to a clipboard to use the multi-buy feature in the game
+- Ability to factor in invention and reactions to the build price
+- Ability to select a warehouse station and a market station
+- Use images and icons from Eve Online and its API
+- Feels like eveonline.com
-    Use state and Redux for state management
+- Uses state and Redux for state management

-Spreadsheet Conversion

-EVE Builder is a conversion of a spreadsheet found at this link.
-The React app provides a more user-friendly and interactive experience for users.
+## Converting the Spreadsheet to a React App

+This spreadsheet has been converted into a React app, which can be found [here](https://docs.google.com/spreadsheets/d/1WBeOO3p2iqY1yLVHbDCvaT8EcwZYt3DkZhv5k3XcLNk/edit?usp=sharing).

-Database
+## Database

-EVE Builder uses MongoDB as its database.
+MongoDB

-Packages
+## Packages

-EVE Builder uses the following packages:

-    apollo
-    bcrypt
-    express
-    graphql
-    jsonwebtoken
-    mongoose

-Author

-Jon Bird (GitHub: attidack)
-License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+- Apollo
+- Bcrypt
+- Express
+- GraphQL
+- Jsonwebtoken
+- Mongoose